- Search The Registry

 - My Account

 On this date, we celebrate the birth of Big Joe Turner in 1911.
-He was an African American blues singer, or "shouter," whose records were imitated by White musicians in the early days of rock and roll.
+He was a Black blues singer, or "shouter," whose records were imitated by White musicians in the early days of rock and roll.

 He began recording with top jazz musicians and touring the United States and Canada, sometimes with blues players or Count Basie's orchestra.
 In 1951, he made a top-selling rhythm-and-blues record, "Chains of Love," and followed it with "Sweet 16," "Honey, Hush," "Shake, Rattle and Roll," and "Flip, Flop and Fly," which were rerecorded by young White musicians, notably Bill Haley, using censored lyrics.